Quick Start: Deploying to Fly.io

 - You must be using Git to track your project.

-- You need to have a
+- You need to be tracking your dependencies with a

 requirements.txt

-file at the root of your project. - The Fly.io CLI must be installed on your system.
+file, or be using Poetry or Pipenv. - The Fly.io CLI must be installed on your system.

 Configuration-only deployment